HuantWang/FUNDED_NISL/README.md

 ```
 ### Data Preprocessing

-To construct the AST, we use Soot for Java, ANTLR for Swift, Php and Joern for C/C++.
+To construct the AST, we use Soot for Java, ANTLR for Swift, PHP and joern for C/C++.

 The details are in EdgesGenerationAndDataPreprocess folders.